|d. Harvest Moon to the End

 |A portion of Near Trapps has been closed to climbing MORE INFO >>>|

 A fun climb that follows a right-leaning crack on the side of a massive boulder.
 Step up onto the medium-sized boulders on the right and step left into the crack.
-Follow the crack to the easier climbing on the right-face above the bush.
+Follow the crack until you step around to easier climbing on the face to the left, near the remains of a bush.

 Aug 4, 2008